mindflay3r/Guide/src/selfhosting/getting-started.md

 You can change if you want to allow custom scenarios for clients (ex :crashlanded, mechanitor, naked brutality).

 #### SiteValues
 You can change the various cost and production of sites in this file.
-You can find out more information about sites on our [[Sites|site page]].
+You can find out more information about sites on out [Site Page](/features/sites.md).

 #### Whitelist
 The file lets you configure if you want a whitelist or not.
 Simply put the in game usernames (the one used to log in) in between the brackets.